13 Things to Do in New Orleans Besides Drink on Bourbon Street

 Elizabeth from Drink and Learn is the owner and operator of this super fun tour company.
 She managed to corral us through the streets, taught us about the history of sugar, described each drink we had in our bag, all the while teaching us fun and interesting facts about the area.

-This is NOT a bar crawl, it’s a history tour with booze included.
+This is NOT a bar crawl, it’s a history tour with alcohol included.
 You MUST do this on your next trip to New Orleans.
 Seriously this was the highlight of our trip!

 2. Tour a cemetery